Information For Authors

 - Insert blank lines before and after headings and subheadings.

-- Within the text, each new paragraph should be indented 0.75 cm from the left margin in the first line.
-This does not apply in the case of the first paragraph after each heading and subheading.
+- Within the text, each new paragraph should be indented 0.75 cm from the left margin on the first line.
+This does not apply to the first paragraph after each heading and subheading.

 1.5.
-Once the publication of the article is accepted, all authors of the manuscript should include their full name, affiliation, email address, and ORCiD URL (https://orcid.xxxxxxx) in the first page of the article.
+Once the article is accepted for publication, all authors of the manuscript should include their full name, affiliation, email address, and ORCiD URL (https://orcid.xxxxxxx) on the first page of the article.
+The ORCID profile must be updated to include the researcher's current employment/affiliation.

 1.6.
-Along with the personal data will also be cited if the article has been financed by public or private entity.
+Along with the personal data, it will also be mentioned if the article was funded by a public or private entity.

 2. Headings

 2.1.
-Headings must be numbered in Arabic numbers, with no indentation.
-First-level headings should be written in bold.
-Second-level headings must be written in italics.
-Third-level headings (maximum) must be written in round type.
+Headings must be numbered in Arabic numerals without indentation.
+First-level headings should be bold.
+Second level headings must be italicized.
+Third-level headings (maximum) must be in round type.

 Example: